 - Sandwich No. 5, The Fried Chicken Sandwich, a cashew cream encrusted fried *chick’n* patty topped with a lip-smacking, zesty slaw.

-- Sandwich No. 4, The Maple, features two hot slices of maple-currant french toast loaded with a savory tempeh, white bean sausage and smothered with “mapleized” onions and vegan chipotle cheddar cheese.
+- Sandwich No. 4, The Maple, features two hot slices of maple-currant french toast loaded with savory tempeh, white bean sausage, and smothered with “mapleized” onions and vegan chipotle cheddar cheese.

-- Sandwich No. 3, The Lasagna Bolonese, with lasagna bolognese, grilled sweet red pepper, and a vegan mozzarella spread, served on a round roll.
+- Sandwich No. 3, The Lasagna Bolognese, with lasagna bolognese, grilled sweet red pepper, and a vegan mozzarella spread, served on a round roll.

 Today’s recipe, the Brussels Sprout Sandwich, was prepared and photographed by yours truly.
 Although simple in ingredients, it was a bit tricky to figure out how to get the sprouts to cooperate.
 They had a tendency to want to slip off the sandwich which is why I coaxed them to stay in place by adding some of our favorite hummus.
 The end result was a deliciously-flavored sandwich chock-full of healthy veggies.
 A venerable vegan delight!